patryiku/patryiku/README.md

 - 📫 How to reach me **patrykszczurowski564@gmail.com**

-- 🤼 Martial arts lover
+- 🤼 Open minded developer specialized in crafting web solutions and delivering user-friendly experiences.
+Equipped with a strong design sensibility.

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">